yjpan47/orbital2018/readme.md

 ### Website Deployment

-~~We are planning on deploying our website using pythonanywhere.com web hosting service.
-However, we ran into some last minute issues with the web hosting site.
-We will fix it ASAP.
-Nonetheless, the domain site is masterggez.pythonanywhere.com in the event we solve the issue.~~

 - Made use of free web hosting service from pythonanywhere.com to deploy our website.
 - View our  website at **[https://masterggez.pythonanywhere.com](https://masterggez.pythonanywhere.com)**.

-### Plans after Milestone 3

-- Importing of all (if not most) NUS food places into our database
-- Improving UI for some error pages
-- Improving UI of some input forms

 ### Project Log
 <pre>